metrumresearchgroup/pkgr/README.md

       Suggests: true
 ```

-When you run `pkgr install` with this as your _pkgr.config_ file, pkgr will download and
+When you run `pkgr install` with this as your _pkgr.yml_ file, pkgr will download and
 install the packages rmarkdown, bitops, calToools, knitr, tidyverse, shiny, logrrr,
 and any dependencies that those packages require.
 Since the "gh_dev" repository is listed first,
 pkgr will search "gh_dev" for those packages before it looks to "CRAN".